 I have my own taste preferences for cider.
 I tend to prefer tannic dry

 ciders with some sparkle to them.
 Bottle conditioning makes my day.
 Hopped ciders get my attention.
 I often enjoy the inclusion of heritage

 varieties or cider apples.
 Mind you, ciders surprise me all the time as

 well.
 My cider reviews are candid, and I try to be specific and descriptive

 more than just sharing whether or not I like any given cider.
 After all,

 Many of the ciders I review are sample bottles given to me for review at this point.
 I also buy ciders and get ciders from friends, internet friends, strangers, and cider trades.
 These free ciders get reviewed exactly like those I buy.
 They really help out my blog because my cider budget is limited and not all ciders are sold in upstate NY.
 I appreciate the chance to try all kinds of ciders, even those pretty far from my own preferences, and every single one gets a fair shake.

 As I've said elsewhere, sending me a cider does not guarantee a review.
-I do my best, but sometimes I purchase or receive ciders that I don't feel comfortable reviewing.
+Sometimes I purchase or receive ciders that I don't feel comfortable reviewing.
 Perhaps they taste like a bad batch or like something went wrong in storage or transport.
 Or perhaps I simply feel that a cider's style is so different from my even my broadest preferences that I cannot give it a fair and descriptive review.
 I skip those.

 As I mentioned, much of the other cider work I do is paid.
 I do freelance writing, consultation, judging, speaking and teaching.
 I love doing these things, so please feel free to reach out if you want to hire a cider nerd.

 The views expressed here are 100% my own.
 Mostly though, I just love cider.
 Don't you?